 Hiring is never easy, no matter what.
 But when you’re small or just starting out, you know how important it is to build the right team for your company.
 So how do you hire employees for a small business?

 As I’m sure you’re aware, everybody has their strengths and struggles, including you.
-You don’t even have to take an assessment to know that there are tasks that are harder for you and others that you love.
+You don’t even have to take a personality assessment to know that there are tasks that are harder for you and others that you love.

-But when you take an assessment, specifically the DISC assessment, you’ll understand those strengths and struggles on a much deeper level.
+But when you take one, specifically the DISC assessment, you’ll understand those strengths and struggles on a much deeper level.

 Quick Breakdown of DISC